brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 For example,
-the `Requests library <http://docs.python-requests.org/en/master/>`_ famously introduces itself to users by comparing its one-liner for making an HTTP request with authentication to the same maneuver performed with the old
+the `Requests library <http://docs.python-requests.org/en/master/>`_ famously introduces itself to users by comparing its one-liner for an HTTP request with authentication to the same maneuver performed with the old
 `urllib2 <https://docs.python.org/2/library/urllib2.html>`_
 Standard Library module —